mx-c/ddr/circuitDesign.md

 #### R2 and R3

 R2 depends on R3.
 I consider that if R2 + R3 ± 100 kΩ it is reasonnable as we now have:
-current going through Load: `54 mA` current going through transistor's base: `U/R = 12/4700 = 2.5 mA`
+- current going through Load: `54 mA`
+- current going through transistor's base: `U/R = 12/4700 = 2.5 mA`
-current going through R2 then R3: `U/R = 12/100000 = 0.12 mA`
+- current going through R2 then R3: `U/R = 12/100000 = 0.12 mA`
-current going through R2 and pin: `U/R = 12/(R2+100000000) ~ 0 `
+- current going through R2 and pin: `U/R = 12/(R2+100000000) ~ 0 `

-If we round to 60mA current a pad, it means that activating all 4 pads at the same time (which never happens) would draw to ground 240 mA.
+If we round it up to 60mA current a pad, it means that activating all 4 pads at the same time (which never happens) would draw to ground 240 mA.
 There remains a comfortable margin before reaching the maximum 400 mA of Arduino's rating.

 Also, it makes me things easier because existing resistor values of 47kΩ and 68kΩ amount to more than 100kΩ, and:
-`68kΩ/47kΩ = 0.69`
+- `68kΩ/47kΩ = 0.69`

-It means that R2 = 47kΩ and R3 = 68kΩ respects the above target ` 0.54R3 < R2 < 0.71R3`.
+It means that R2 = 47kΩ and R3 = 68kΩ respects the above target: ` 0.54R3 < R2 < 0.71R3`.

 Yay !